-[39] A number of legal instruments are likely to apply to a crowdfunding campaign, and the UBCCA lists these in the definition of "governing authority" (s.
+- [42] A number of legal instruments are likely to apply to a crowdfunding campaign, and the UBCCA lists these in the definition of "governing authority" (s.
 1(1)).
 In the event of a conflict, the UBCCA sets out an order of precedence among these instruments (s.
 6(4)).
-The UGCA takes a simpler and more flexible approach.

-[40] Unlike the UBCCA, the UGCA does not distinguish between the terms of the crowdfunding campaign and a platform's terms of use.
-The terms of a campaign include "the information given to the public, in relation to the object of the campaign, on which a decision to make a donation may be based." (s.
-5) They primarily include information in relation to the campaign that was announced by the campaign organizer, typically through a dedicated page in a crowdfunding platform.
-These terms may include the terms of use of the platform, if the donors have expressly or implicitly agreed to them.
-However, the terms of use should not form part of the terms of the campaign if donors are unlikely to have been aware of them or to have read them.

-[41] In addition to the terms of the crowdfunding campaign, both the UBCCA and the UGCA refer to the trust declaration or trust act that may have been established by the parties.
-A simple model trust declaration or trust act has been included in the schedule to both versions, although it is unlikely to be used unless required or suggested by an intermediary, such as a bank or a crowdfunding platform.
+The UGCA takes a simpler and more flexible approach. - [43] In both Uniform Acts, the terms of the crowdfunding campaign are the most important legal instrument.
+They are defined as "the information given to the public, in relation to the object of the campaign, on which a decision to make a donation may be based." (s.
+5) They primarily include information in relation to the campaign that was announced by the campaign organizer, typically through a dedicated page in a crowdfunding platform and messages shared through social media.
+These terms may include a platform's terms of use if donors have expressly or implicitly agreed to them.
+However, terms of use should not form part of the terms of a campaign where donors are unlikely to have been aware of them or to have read them. - [44] Both the UBCCA and the UGCA refer to the trust declaration or trust act that may have been established by the campaign organizer.
+A simple model trust act has been included in the schedule to both Uniform Acts, although it is unlikely to be used unless required or suggested by an intermediary such as a bank or a crowdfunding platform.
 The UBCCA states that every trustee of the fund is deemed to have executed a trust document in keeping with the schedule (s.
 5(3)).
-The UGCA takes a slightly different approach.
-For the reasons set out in paras.
-[22] to [24] of this Report, the trust is formed by operation of law (s.
-4).
+In the UGCA, the schedule is merely proposed as a model, in case a campaign organizer wishes to establish a trust act. - [45] The UGCA sets out one of the rules of precedence formulated in the UBCCA: the terms of the crowdfunding campaign take precedence over the trust act (s.
+6; see also s.
+33).
+The reason for this rule is that donors are aware of the terms of the campaign as a matter of course, whereas they only receive a copy of the trust act if they request one (see ss.
+5 and 14).

-[42] The other instruments mentioned in UBCCA, namely an order of a court and the constituting documents of the organization that is an appeal organizer, are not mentioned in the UGCA.
+[46] The other instruments mentioned in the UBCCA, namely an order of a court and the constituting documents of the organization that is an appeal organizer, are not mentioned in the UGCA.
 It goes without saying that a court order is a paramount authority.
-Furthermore, the campaign organizer's constituting documents may have an impact in the event of a dispute, but in that case, a judge would need to determine the extent to which they apply to the donors and beneficiaries who, in all likelihood, will not have read them.
+Furthermore, the campaign organizer's constituting documents may have an impact in the event of a dispute, but in that case, a court would need to determine the extent to which they apply to the donors and beneficiaries who likely will not have had knowledge of them.